CartoDB/odyssey.js/intro.md

 # intro

 Odyssey allows you to create event based stories.
-In order to create a story you add a series of triggers with raises actions.
+In order to create a story you add a some states, each of those states are raised by a trigger and some actions are performed for each state.
 For example, a trigger can be the user press right key and the action it raises is to move a map to a place.

-Let's define the core of Odyssey

 # most basic example